News Home

 About 500 people attended the Ashland demonstration

-and community gathering according to Wisconsin State
+according to Wisconsin State

 Rep. Angela Stroud (D-Ashland), who addressed the crowd.